-If you are having trouble keeping your hair neat even though you are brushing it on a regular basis, it can be the sign of overheating.
+If you are having trouble keeping your hair neat even though you are brushing it on a regular basis, it can be a sign of overheating.
 Healthy and elastic hair doesn’t get tangled up without a reason (like strong wind or restless sleep).
 If you have to deal with knots on a regular basis, your hair may be damaged.

 9. Hard to Manage

 Damaged hair is hard to style.
 It keeps becoming frizzy and the strands tend to look messy.
 If you are ending up wearing a ponytail just because holding the hair in place is impossible, consider new styling methods that don’t include heat.

 10. The Wrong Hair Color

 Damaged porous hair absorbs too much color.
-So if you are using the same dye you’ve always used but seeing a completely different result, your hair is damaged.
+So if you are using the same dye you’ve always used but seen a different result, your hair is damaged.

 What to Do If Your Hair Is Damaged by Heat